-This article explains how PRIVO impacts instructors and academic institutions that support minor learners using CompTIA platforms.
+This article explains how PRIVO impacts instructors and academic institutions that support minor learners (under the age of 13) using CompTIA platforms.

 What is PRIVO?